Is Zero Trust Beneficial For Businesses?

 In 2018 the Marriott Hotels chain was fined £18.4 million ($22 million) for a significant data breach that may have affected up to 339 million guests.

 The first part of the cyberattack happened in 2014, affecting the Starwood Hotels group, which was acquired by Marriott two years later.
-The problem went unnoticed for four more years, and the attacker continued to have access to all affected systems, such as names, email addresses, phone numbers, passport numbers, arrival and departure information, VIP status, and loyalty program numbers.
+The problem went unnoticed for four more years, and the attacker had access to all affected systems, such as names, email addresses, phone numbers, passport numbers, arrival and departure information, VIP status, and loyalty program numbers.
+On that basis, the ICO said Marriott had failed to protect personal data as required by the General Data Protection Regulation (GDPR).

-Keep Learning About Zero Trust
+Keep Learning About the Benefits of Zero Trust

+Understanding how Zero Trust can assist your organization is valuable in determining how to protect your company from data breach and other email security issues.
 As companies and government agencies begin implementing Zero Trust architectures, the highest-level executives must propose and approve initiatives to ensure success.

 Must Read Blog Posts